darklang/tablecloth/README.md

 Please refer to the `Makefile` for a complete list of supported actions.
 Here is a handful of useful, supported commands:

-- `make deps-native`: Install native dependencies.
+- `make deps-native`: Install OCaml dependencies.
-- `make deps-rescript`: Install rescript dependencies.
+- `make deps-rescript`: Install Rescript dependencies.
 - `make build`: Build the project.
 - `make test`: Run the test suite.
 You may need to `make build` first.
-- `make documentation`: Build the documentation to browse offline.
 - `make check-format`: Check your code is formatted correctly.
 - `make format`: Format code.
+- `cd ocamldoc-json-generator && make deps && make build`: Build model.json for the website (needs to be updated and checked in whenever the APIs change.)

 ## License